ia-mm-ai/CAN-OFF-01/protocol/01__INDEX.md

 # Protocol Index - The Presence Stack

+Protocol-ID: P.01.INDEX
+Filename: 01__INDEX.md
 Status: CANONICAL
+Mutation: EVOLVE ONLY
 Authority: BOUND BY CANON

-Mutation Rule: Additive-only (via EVOLVE + CANON)
+---

 This document is the **authoritative index and glossary** for all protocols in The Presence Stack.